pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 ---

-### 5. Toward a Science of Wholesomeness
+### 5. Toward a Science that is Salient
 The essay ends with a compelling but incomplete vision: a science of wisdom, compassion, and clarity.

 It is a worthy endeavor.
 But such efforts only become *reality* when they are embodied through coherent structure.
-What is needed now is the *realization* of an **onboarding framework** that recognizes:
+This requires *realizing* an **onboarding framework** that recognizes:

 - *Objective and subjective* are not competing domains, but rather, **modes that delineate sequence within a causal hierarchy**
 - *What is true* is not defined solely by falsifiability, but by its overarching **alignment with purpose**